 Budget travel tip #5: Buying a campervan

 Some friends of ours are away most weekends in the summertime in their Volkswagen campervan.
 Their pictures always look amazing.
 Such freedom!
-We recently connected with a Dutch family who sold their house, bought a caravan and traveled around Europe with their baby boy.
+We recently connected with a Dutch family with a baby boy who sold their house and are now traveling around Europe with an RV.
 What an adventure!
 Of course since I dislike the cold so much, we would have to make our way really far south in the winter and it would be quite costly to return home for shorter periods.
 But budget airlines might offer a solution there.
 Of course camping grounds aren’t free either, but if we stay in one location longer we might get a discount and save on gas too.
 This option wouldn’t allow us to go to those tropical diving destinations, but it’s still worth looking into some more.

 Budget travel tip #6: Scoring deals by booking long in advance